Penguin Productions unites youth leadership and adult mentorship to co-create theater and cultivate a healthy, equitable, thriving future through:

 Anna has worked as actor, writer, director, and designer.
 You’ve seen her artistic work featured on many of the Penguin show graphics.

-Even though Anna started her career as an actor and still performs regularly, she has also written plays of her own, and directed productions like David Auburn’s Proof, and John Patrick Shanley’s Danny and the Deep Blue Sea, as well as two productions with Penguin, Romeo and Juliet and She Kills Monsters: Virtual Realms.
+Even though Anna started her career as an actor (and still performs regularly), she has also written plays of her own, and directed productions like David Auburn’s Proof, and John Patrick Shanley’s Danny and the Deep Blue Sea, as well as several productions with Penguin, including Romeo and Juliet and She Kills Monsters: Virtual Realms.

 When Anna is not near a stage (real or virtual), she’s busy reading, making art, watching TV, and spending time with her friends and family.